gfpsolutions/.github/.github/ISSUE_TEMPLATE/FEATURE.md

 explain any context or helpful background information about the feature request here

 ### Requirement
-give a brief summary of the feature request here
-- [ ] insert itemized requirement here
+- [ ] insert detailed explanation of requirement 1 here
-- [ ] insert itemized requirement here
+- [ ] insert detailed explanation of requirement 2 here
-- [ ] insert itemized requirement here
+- [ ] insert detailed explanation of requirement 3 here

-[if applicable, insert videos here]
-[if applicable, insert screenshots here]
+[if applicable, insert videos / screenshots here]

 ---